Will I Ever Receive Payment on Old Judgment Liens and Mechanic’s Liens?

+Will you receive payment on old judgment and mechanic’s liens?
+Short answer: maybe.
 We watch the markets and monitor index trends closely, because our business fluctuates as the economy fluctuates.
 Obviously this is no secret – all businesses see ebbs & flows with changes in the economy – that’s what makes the economy work (or not work, depending on who you ask).

 This may be a bold statement, but I’ll say it anyway: the real estate market is recovering.
 Saying this is bold, because the term “recovering” or “recovery” is abundantly overused and has become somewhat diluted throughout this last recession.
 However, now that there is upward movement in the real estate market, we are seeing benefits trickle down to contractors, subcontractors and suppliers.